 6 to take appropriate measures to ensure that all operators inform local and roaming users, in a timely manner and at no cost, of the numbers in use to contact emergency services;

 7 to explore the possibility of introducing a globally harmonized emergency number to supplement existing domestic emergency numbers, taking into account the relevant ITU-T recommendations,

-invites the Secretary-General

-1 to inform the United Nations and, in particular the United Nations Office for the Coordination of Humanitarian Affairs, of this resolution;

-2 to coordinate the activities conducted by the ITU Sectors in line with resolves 5, in order to ensure the most effective action possible by ITU in this matter.
+8 to work towards their accession to the Tampere Convention as a matter of priority;

+9 to cooperate and offer all possible assistance and support to consumers, humanitarian-oriented organizations and industry involved in ICTS, including for disease tracking and natural and man-made disaster and emergency response, rescue and recovery operations;

+10 to promote regional, subregional, multilateral and bilateral projects and programmes to address the need to use ICTs as a tool to support responses to different types of disasters such as virus transmission, so that life-saving infrastructure and information can be provided to local communities, especially in local languages;

+11 to participate in ITU Network of Volunteers for Emergency Telecommunications;

+12 to contribute to the Global Emergency Fund for Rapid Response,

+urges Member States Parties to the Tampere Convention

+to take all practical steps for the application of the Tampere Convention and to work closely with the operational coordinator as provided for therein.

 Reasons: Streamlining Resolutions by merging Resolution 136 with Resolutions 36 and 202 and to use Resolution 136 as the main body of the text.

 SUP AFCP/55A4/7